uninorth

 Arrival day

-First 30 days — file the ikamet
+Register + file the ikamet

-The five reasons we see most.
-Address them before you apply, not after.
+Address these before you apply, not after.

 1

-Get the official rejection reason in writing
+Get the reason in writing

 2